 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects educational records privacy.
-It also establishes the rights of students to inspect and review their educational records.
+It also establishes the rights of students to review their educational records.
 Originally, it kept elementary and high school records private for parents.

 What does FERPA mean for college parents?